apache/mesos/docs/cni.md

 and hence restarting the Agent (and therefore the `network/cni` isolator) will not affect container orchestration.

+Optionally, the operator could specify the `--network_cni_root_dir_persist` flag.
+This flag would allow `network/cni` isolator to persist the network related information across reboot and allow `network/cni` isolator to carry out network cleanup post reboot.
+This is useful for the CNI networks that depend on the isolator to clean their network state.

 #### <a name="adding-modifying-deleting"></a>Adding/Deleting/Modifying CNI networks

 The `network/cni` isolator learns about all the CNI networks by